-Poland's eurosceptic leaders hold joint march with far right groups
+Poland's eurosceptic leaders, far right mark independence centenary at mass march

 “The organizers of the Independence March ... are great patriots.
 In our times, the youth wasn’t this patriotic,” said Teresa Radzikowska, a 70-year-old retiree from central Poland who attended the march.

+One foreign participant said he came to Warsaw because Poland “had not lost its national identity.”

+“You’ve not bowed down to Islam and you’re not bowing down to globalism either,” said James Goddard, who traveled from Leicester in central England just for the march.

 On Nov.
-11 Poles commemorate the establishment of the second Polish republic in 1918 from territory seized by its eastern and Western neighbours in the 18th century, made possible by the defeat of Russia, Germany and Austria in World War One.

-Also on Sunday, world leaders gather in Paris to mark the end of the war.
+11 Poles commemorate the establishment of the second Polish republic in 1918 from territory seized by its eastern and Western neighbors in the 18th century, made possible by the defeat of Russia, Germany and Austria in World War One.
+World leaders gathered in Paris on Sunday to mark the end of the war.

 Additional reporting by Pawel Sobczak, Kacper Pempel and Karol Witenberg, writing by Justyna Pawlak; Editing by Matthew Mpoke Bigg